What are the advantages of class D amplifiers?

 Conflicts of Interest

-Think about it.
-Retailers advising people about new hi-fi equipment NEED to sell that equipment you can’t expect anything other than a sales push.
-Imagine taking your old car to the dealership and asking the salesperson if they think you should keep it or get one of the new ones they sell.
-Imagine asking them about a brand they don’t sell.
-Do you honestly think the advice you’d receive would be worth anything?
-My point here is to be very critical about where you source information.
+Engineers and experienced audiophiles understand this but manufacturers and retailers need to sell new equipment, creating a conflict of interest ever-present in audio.
+Imagine taking your old car to the dealership and asking the salesperson if they think you should keep it or get one of the fancy new ones they sell.
+Imagine asking about a brand they don’t sell.
+Do you honestly think you’d receive impartial, technically informed advice?

 But Mike, if class D is no good, why do manufacturers use it?